sbt/sbt-web/README.md

 ### Packaging and Publishing

+*The packaging and publishing behavior is documented for sbt-web version `1.1.0` and above.*

-Assets are automatically packaged and published along with project classes.
+Assets are automatically packaged and published along with project classes at the following path inside the jar: `META-INF/resources/webjars/module/version/`.
 This means that assets can be shared as external library dependencies.
 Simply publish the project and use as a library dependency.
 The assets will be extracted and available under `lib/module/` in the same way as other webjar dependencies or internal dependencies.